huyhoang8398/AC-pharo/course/intro.md

 * Run Pharo IoT in a Raspberry Pi that has Raspbian already installed.
 * Install Pharo IoT and Raspbian from scratch in headless mode (without keyboard/mouse/screen);
-* Run and use Pharo IoT IDE on your Linux, Windows or Mac OSX com- puter.
+* Run and use Pharo IoT IDE on your Linux, Windows or Mac OSX computer.

 # Installation